 - The customer's shipping address determines tax for physical product purchases.

-- The customer's billing address determines tax for digital and service product purchases.
+- The customer's billing address determines tax for digital and service product purchases, unless a physical product is purchased at the same time.

 - Gift cards purchases aren't subject to tax.